fcsonline/tmux-thumbs/README.md

 - **Arrow navigation:** You can use the arrows to move around between all matched items.
 - **Auto paste:** If your last typed hint character is uppercase, you are going to pick and paste the desired hint.

+### Multi selection

+If you want to enable the capability to choose multiple matches, you have to press <kbd>Space</kbd>.
+Then, choose the matches with highlighted hints or
+<kbd>Enter</kbd> (moving with cursors) and then <kbd>Space</kbd> again to
+output all of them.

-- **Multi selection:** If you run thumb with multi selection mode you will be able to choose multiple hints pressing the desired letter and `Space` to finalize the selection.
+If you run standalone `thumbs` with multi selection mode (-m) you will be able to choose multiple hints pressing the desired letter and <kbd>Space</kbd> to finalize the selection.

 ## Tmux compatibility